komalpandey728/PriorityQueueAdmissionportalsystem/README.md

 # PriorityQueueAdmissionportalsystem
 A priority-based admission system that manages applicants using a queue, sorted by percentile.
 It supports adding, removing, and displaying applicants, along with automatic branch allocation based on performance.
-Here’s the **README.md** description without any bold formatting for the titles:
 A simple admission management system that organizes applicants based on their percentile and assigns branches accordingly.

 # Features